-- API CH-4 multigrade oils and API CI-4 multigrade oils are acceptable if the requirements of Caterpillar's ECF-1 specification are met.
-CH-4 oils and CI-4 oils that have not met the requirements of Caterpillar's ECF-1 specification may cause reduced engine life. - API CG-4 multigrade oils are acceptable for all Caterpillar diesel engines.
-When the API CG-4 oils are used, the oil drain interval should not exceed the standard oil drain interval for your engine.
+- API CH-4 oils and API CI-4 oils are acceptable if the requirements of Caterpillar's ECF-1 (Engine Crankcase Fluid specification-1) are met.
+CH-4 oils and CI-4 oils that have not met the requirements of Caterpillar's ECF-1 Specification may cause reduced engine life. - API CG-4 oils are acceptable for all Caterpillar diesel engines.
+When the API CG-4 oils are used, the oil drain interval should not exceed 75 Percent of the standard oil drain interval for your engine. - API CF-4 oils are no longer recommended.